vomyrak/BuddyHub/web/README.md

 ## Set up Mongo database
 1. [Install MongoDB](https://docs.mongodb.com/manual/installation/)
+2. Set up a database with name "uc" and a collection inside it called "OutputDevices3"
-2. Add your own device.
+3. Add your own device in the collection.
   * devices with APIs:
   ```
     "device" : "<device name(String)>",